rogerchamberlain/rogerchamberlain.github.io/modules/B/studio.md

 Every electrical component has a **specification sheet** (a **spec** sheet).
 It lists everything you'd want to know about that component and then some.
 Your Arduino kits include a TMP36 temperature sensor with these specs: [TMP36 Specifications](http://www.analog.com/media/en/technical-documentation/data-sheets/TMP35_36_37.pdf).

 Pages 1 and 3 of the spec sheet have all the information you need to complete this assignment.
 The first piece of information you should find is the slope (what is the response of the sensor in mV/&deg;C).
 In Table 1 this is called the Scale Factor.
 The second piece of information you should find is the offset (what is the voltage at a given temperature).
-In Table 1, this is called the Output Voltage (and it isn't a true offset, because it gives us the voltage at 25&deg;C instead of 0&deg;C, but we can work with that.
+In Table 1, this is called the Output Voltage (and it isn't a true offset, because it gives us the voltage at 25&deg;C instead of 0&deg;C, but we can work with that).

 ### The TMP36

 The TMP36 is fairly simple.
-When a voltage is provided across the two outer pins (in the right orientation), the center pin produces an output voltage based on the temperature.
+When a voltage is provided across the two outer pins (in the right orientation), the center pin produces an output voltage proportional to the temperature.

 ![A temperature sensor with pins labeled](tempsensor.png)